skycoin/viscript/README.md

 - give me list of programs running on a node
 - give me a list of channels (communication channels) between nodes

-- deploy a process on a node
+- deploy a task on a node
-- shutdown process on node
+- shutdown task on a node

 - get CPU/ ram usage, etc